-It is highly unlikely that the $M_c$ for shallow continental normal fault earthquakes is as large as the $M_c$ for thrust, strike-slip, and oblique earthquakes, which we estimated to be between 7.6 to 7.7.
+It is highly unlikely that the $M_c$ for shallow continental normal fault earthquakes is as large as the $M_c$ for thrust, strike-slip, and oblique earthquakes, which we estimated to be between 7.6 and 7.7.
 If normal fault earthquakes had an $M_c$ value to similar to the other fault geometries, there is a less than an approximately 5% chance (and possibly even lower for smaller b-values) that the observed $M_w$ 7.1 event would be the largest shallow continental normal fault earthquake.
 These low probabilities indicate that shallow continental normal fault earthquakes likely have a smaller $M_c$ (and therefore $M{max}$ ) than the other fault geometries, and the GCMT catalog is long enough to observe these differences.

-7.1 Reconciling GCMT $M{max}$ with early instrumental earthquakes modern instrumental estimates.
+7. Reconciling GCMT $M{max}$ with early instrumental earthquakes

+Larger magnitude historical earthquakes that pre-date the GCMT catalog have been reported in extensional environments.
+However, the lack of a global seismographic network makes it difficult to compare historical instrumental earthquake magnitudes to modern instrumental estimates.
 Accurate $M_w$ estimates for pre-instrumental earthquakes require well-constrained fault length, width, and slip measurements, but we only directly observe surface rupture length and surface displacement.
-For instance, the $M_W$ 7.5 estimate for the 1887 Sonora Earthquake is based on the Wells and Coppersmith (1994) empirical scaling relations between surface rupture length and $M_w$ (Suter, 2015).
-For early instrumental-era earthquakes with few available seismograms like the 1915 Pleasant Valley, Nevada earthquake, discrepancies exist between the $M_w$ 7.3 geologic $M_w$ estimate (Wesnousky, 2008) and instrumental $M_W$ 6.9 to 7.0 estimates (Doser, 1988).
+For instance, the $M_w$ 7.5 estimate for the 1887 Sonora Earthquake is based on the Wells and Coppersmith (1994) empirical scaling relations between surface rupture length and $M_w$ (Suter, 2015).
+For early instrumental-era earthquakes with few available seismograms like the 1915 Pleasant Valley, Nevada earthquake, discrepancies exist between the $M_w$ 7.3 geologic $M_w$ estimate (Wesnousky, 2008) and instrumental $M_w$ 6.9 to 7.0 estimates (Doser, 1988).

 These historical large extensional environment earthquakes may also contain significant oblique motion (Doser and Yarwood, 1990) resulting in an oblique rather than normal fault classification using the Frohlich (1992) criteria.
-For instance, the 1910 $M_w$ 7.4 Rukwa earthquake, the largest instrumentally recorded earthquake in East Africa (Ambraseys.
-1991), appears to have a significant strike-slip component (Ayele and Kulhánek, 2000).
-The 1956 $M_w$ 7.7 Amorgos, Greece earthquake-the largest Aegean Sea earthquake over the past 100 years-may also contain significant oblique motion because some studies find predominantly normal faulting (Okal et al., 2009) whereas others indicate it was primarily strike-slip (Ritsema, 1974).
+For instance, the 1910 $M_w$ 7.4 Rukwa earthquake, the largest instrumentally recorded earthquake in East Africa (Ambraseys, 1991), appears to have a significant strike-slip component (Ayele and Kulhánek, 2000).
+The 1956 Mw 7.7 Amorgos, Greece earthquake-the largest Aegean Sea earthquake over the past 100 years-may also contain significant oblique motion because some studies find predominantly normal faulting (Okal et al., 2009) whereas others indicate it was primarily strike-slip (Ritsema, 1974).
 In the Baikal rift region, the largest instrumentally recorded earthquake, the complex 1957 $M_w$ 7.8 Musik earthquake, involved primarily strike-slip faulting (Doser, 1991).
-The 1959 $M_W$ 7.3 Hebgen Lake, Montana earthquake is another large historical event in an extensional environment with a somewhat complicated geometry.
+The 1959 $M_w$ 7.3 Hebgen Lake, Montana earthquake is another large historical event in an extensional environment with a somewhat complicated geometry.
 Doser's (1985) body-wave inversion suggests that this earthquake is best described by two subevents, the larger of which contains oblique motion, however the surface rupture indicates predominantly normal faulting displacement (Johnson et al., 2018).

-How do we reconcile the absence of any shallow, normal fault earthquakes with an $M_w >$ 7.1 in the GCMT catalog with the presence of larger continental normal fault earthquakes in the pre-GCMT instrumental record?
+How do we reconcile the absence of any shallow, normal fault earthquakes with an $M_w > 7.1$ in the GCMT catalog with the presence of larger continental normal fault earthquakes in the pre-GCMT instrumental record?
 Although there is some uncertainty in the moment magnitude and geometry of these early instrumental earthquakes, the 1959 Hebgen Lake, Montana and possibly the 1915 Pleasant Valley, Nevada are $M_w$ 7.3 earthquakes that exceed the largest GCMT shallow continental normal fault earthquakes.
 However, the occurrence of these larger magnitude earthquakes is expected given the longer observation window.